octavianl83/config-refresh-poc/README.md

 # config-refresh-poc

+This repo is a demo of how config-cloud from spring can be used in microservices arhitecture, in order to get the configuration from local or from remote(git) location.

+## Prerequisites

 In order to run the poc you have to install pache kafka.
 * install docker desktop on windows machine
 * go to spring-cloud-config-server